 Friends!
 Mark your calendars.
 I’m publishing my first novel.
-A Lamentation of Sirin will be available for purchase online on July 1, 2017.
+The Song of the Sirin will be available for purchase online on July 1, 2017.

 (Sorry, couldn’t resist)